nardoz-dev/LiVeSe/docs/2nddelivery/2ndDelivery.md

 - experimentation and evaluation of energy consumption
   - FIT iot lab and Ammeter tests

-## 3th Delivery Roadmap
+## Missing Functionalities for 3th Delivery

-- resolve Problem related to ADC line of Lora Discovery board
-- find better microphone
-- define optimal sample frequency and related sleep-active cycle
-- include servomotor and test improvements of PIR sensor
-- address evaluation of consumption with working ammeter
+- data Visualization via web dashboard
-- complete integration with AWS and GOOGLE maps APIs
+- complete integration with AWS and Google maps APIs
-- create web dashboard

-## Evaluation since 1th delivery and expected for 3th Delivery
+## Evaluation progress and expected for 3th Delivery

 - we evaluate power consumption of the sensors with different approaches
 - we evaluate possible sample frequencies related to the power consumption
 - we evaluate quality of sensors in order to be effective for our measurement
 - we evaluate logic and wiring of our device

+For our end delivery we will focus on :

+- a more reliable way to evaluate energy consumption of our device
+- define an optimal sample frequency and related sleep-active cycle
+- include stepper motor and test improvements of PIR sensor
+- complete our development on the Lora Discovery kit and finalize our tests

-We expect to test our network performance and integration with Cloud services as soon as possible.
+Lastly we will test our network performance and integration with Cloud services as soon as possible.

-We will focus on a more precise way to evaluate our energy consumption and explore other ways to recharge batteries

-Lastly we want to optimize as much as possible the code of devices in order to be efficient